alfobo/InputViewer/README.md

 # InputViewer
-A graphical user interface that displays
+A graphical user interface that displays your controller inputs.